-Are there documents that should not be included in my dossier?
+Are there documents that should NOT be included in my dossier?

 You should not include reprints of original articles or course syllabi.
 Instead, you can include links to these documents.
-If you have questions about how to create links from PubMed for your publications, please contact the Health Sciences Library.
-Try to limit the number of letters and emails from colleagues, patients, trainees and others, including only those that are substantive.
-Also, it is usually not helpful to include announcements of your lectures, slides prepared for your lectures, meeting agendas or copies of awards.
+You are welcome to include substantive letters and emails from colleagues, patients, trainees and others.
+If you include letters from patients, they must not contain any names or other personal identifying information.
+Also, do not include announcements of your lectures, slides prepared for your lectures, meeting agendas or copies of awards.